VTsagareli/tauschmatch/README.md

 ### Quick Start

 1. **Sign up** or continue as a guest
-2. **Enter your apartment details**: rooms, size, rent, location, and a description
+2. **Enter your apartment details**: rooms, size, rent, location, and a description (Or hit "autofill example" to get a random apartment info)
 3. **Describe what you're looking for**: your preferences in natural language
 4. **Click "Match"** and let AI find compatible swaps
 5. **Browse results** with detailed match scores and reasons